aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/radial2/_index.md

 import com.aspose.eps.device.PsSaveOptions;
 ```

-## Step 1: Set Up Document Directory
+## Step 1: set up document directory
 Define the folder where the generated PostScript file will be saved.
 Replace the placeholder with an actual path on your system.

 ```java
 String dataDir = "Your Document Directory";
 ```

-## Step 2: Create Output Stream
+## Step 2: create output stream
-Open a `FileOutputStream` that points to the target `.ps` file.
-This stream feeds the binary data generated by Aspose.Page.
+FileOutputStream writes raw bytes to a file, allowing binary data to be saved.
+Opening one targeting a `.ps` file lets Aspose.Page stream the generated PostScript data directly to disk.

 ```java
 FileOutputStream outPsStream = new FileOutputStream(dataDir + "RadialGradient2_outPS.ps");
 ```

-## Step 3: Create Save Options
+## Step 3: create save options
-Instantiate `PsSaveOptions`.
-You can customize page size, compression, etc., but the defaults are fine for this example.
+PsSaveOptions configures how a PostScript file is saved, including page size and compression.
+You can customize these settings, but the defaults are fine for this example.

 ```java
 PsSaveOptions options = new PsSaveOptions();
 ```

-## Step 4: Create PS Document
+## Step 4: create ps document
-Create the `PsDocument` object, passing the output stream and save options.
-The `false` flag tells Aspose.Page not to automatically open a page (we’ll do it manually).
+PsDocument represents a PostScript document in memory and provides methods to add pages and graphics.

 ```java
 PsDocument document = new PsDocument(outPsStream, options, false);
 ```

-## Step 5: Create a Circle
+## Step 5: create a circle
-We’ll draw a circle using `Ellipse2D.Float`.
-The parameters are `(x, y, width, height)`.
-Setting width = height creates a perfect circle.
+`Ellipse2D.Float` describes an ellipse shape; when width = height it becomes a perfect circle.
+This object will serve as the canvas for our gradient fill.

 ```java
 Ellipse2D.Float circle = new Ellipse2D.Float(200, 100, 200, 200);
 ```

-## How to Draw Circle with Gradient
+## How to draw circle with gradient
-Now that we have a shape, the next step is to **draw circle with gradient**.
-By applying a `RadialGradientPaint` to the circle, the fill operation will automatically use the gradient we define.
+To draw a circle with a radial gradient, you load a `RadialGradientPaint` into the graphics context and then fill the previously defined ellipse.
+This single operation paints the shape with a smooth color transition from the center outward, creating a visually appealing effect.

-## Step 6: Define Gradient Colors
+## Step 6: define gradient colors
 Prepare two arrays: one for the colors that will appear in the gradient and another for the corresponding fractional positions (0 = center, 1 = edge).

 ```java